kumkee/LocalFunctionProj/README.md

 and its latest working version with the template is `1.15.1` - upgrading it to `1.16.0`, the next version, will reproduce the error.

-## Possible causes - my suspicions
+## Possible roots of the problem - my suspicions

-1. Bug in `Microsoft.Azure.Functions.Worker.Sdk` - unlikely
+1. A bug in `Microsoft.Azure.Functions.Worker.Sdk` since 1.16.0
 1. Azure Functions Core Tools outdated
-1. Project/Function template outdated
+1. Project/Function template outdated - we need something

 ## Summary of steps to reproduce the problem

 1. Install the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) version 4.0.5348 on a Linux system.